Skip site navigation (1)Skip section navigation (2)

 When mu index catches one of the signals SIGINT, SIGHUP or SIGTERM

-(e.g., when you press Ctrl-C during the indexing process), it tries to
+(e.g., when you press Ctrl-C during the indexing process), it attempts

-shutdown gracefully; it tries to save and commit data, and close the
+to shutdown gracefully: save and commit data and close the database

-database etc. If it receives another signal (e.g., when pressing Ctrl-C
+etc. If it receives another signal (e.g., when pressing Ctrl-C once

 --lazy-check

-in lazy-check mode, mu does not consider messages for which the
+In lazy-check mode, mu does not consider messages for which the time-

-time-stamp (ctime) of the directory they reside in has not
+stamp (ctime) of the directory in which they reside, has not changed

-change (rather than having been added or removed), since merely
+that have changed (rather than having been added or removed), since

 --nocleanup